 So you can hopefully see here, that the decision to ‘brand’ my blog, not only helps how your blog looks but really, it makes life easier!!
 It takes the thought out of graphics or design changes and hopefully allows others to recognise my blog and posts more easily.
+This might make it easier to figure out your SEO campaign for your blog as well.
+My friend told me that they got some great advice from SEO Heroes Bangkok (https://www.seoheroesbangkok.com).
+They are worth checking out.
 It is most definitely not complete on my blog, nor do I think I am in any way a blog brand expert, but I really wanted to share some of the lessons I’ve learnt over the past year, which I wish I had known at the start (especially as someone who is rubbish with anything design related)!

 How do you go about doing this?
 Well I just thought I’d throw my top 5 points into this post which I found helpful when trying to find my own little personality for this blog.